Conda

 Use of conda activate <envname>

-to activate Anaconda virtual environments.
+to activate conda virtual environments.

 Create a virtual environment specifically for the type of node where it will be used